MedicBehindYou/auto_kyanite/README.md

 3. Run the container with the --setup switch to create the DB, and run --bulk to import your tags.
 Then if you care that they download in alphabetical order like I do, run --organize.

-4. To start downloading, run with no switches.
+4. To start downloading, run with no switches (or run with -rev to run in reverse).

 5. Presto, you should be automatically downloading your selected tags.